Ktiv hasar niqqud: Ktiv haser

 Ktiv haser (כתיב חסר) is writing whose consonants match those generally used in voweled text, but without the actual niqqud.
 For example, the words שֻׁלְחָן and דִּבֵּר written in ktiv haser are שלחן and דבר.
-In vowelled text, the niqqud indicate the correct vowels, but when the niqqud is missing, the text is difficult to read, and the reader must make use of the context of each word to know the correct reading.
+In voweled text, the niqqud indicate the correct vowels, but when the niqqud is missing, the text is difficult to read, and the reader must make use of the context of each word to know the correct reading.

 A typical example of a Hebrew text written in ktiv haser is the Torah, read in synagogues (simply called the Torah reading).
 For assistance, readers often use a Tikkun, a book where the text of the Torah appears in two side-by-side versions, one identical to the text which appears in the Torah, and one with niqqud and cantillation.

 Ktiv male

-Due to the difficulty of reading unvowelled text, the Va'ad ha-lashon introduced the Rules for the Spelling-Without-Niqqud (כללי הכתיב חסר הניקוד), which in reality dictates ktiv male.
+Due to the difficulty of reading unvoweled text, the Va'ad ha-lashon introduced the Rules for the Spelling-Without-Niqqud (כללי הכתיב חסר הניקוד), which in reality dictates ktiv male.
 This system mostly involved the addition of and to mark the different vowels.
 Later on, these rules were adopted by the Academy of the Hebrew Language, which continued to revise them, and they were mostly accepted by the public, mainly for official writing.

-Ktiv haser became obsolete in Modern Hebrew, and ktiv male has already been dominant for decades in unvowelled texts: all of the newspapers and books published in Hebrew are written in ktiv male.
+Ktiv haser became obsolete in Modern Hebrew, and ktiv male has already been dominant for decades in unvoweled texts: all of the newspapers and books published in Hebrew are written in ktiv male.
 Additionally, it is common for children's books or texts for those with special needs to contain niqqud, but ktiv haser without niqqud is rare.

 Despite the Academy's standardization of the rules for ktiv male, there is a substantial absence of unity in writing, partly because of a lack of grammatical knowledge, partly because of the historical layers of the language, and partly because of a number of linguistic categories in which the Academy's decisions are not popular.
 As a result, book publishers and newspaper editors make their own judgments.